 1938 Thornton Wilder turns the spotlight on the simple trials and tribulations of Our Town.
 Martha Scott and Frank Craven are among the cast at the Henry Miller's Theatre.
-The production wins the Pulitzer Prize for drama and runs 336 performances.
-David Cromer's 2009 Off-Broadway revival surpasses that total on Dec.
-16, 2009, becoming the longest running production of the play in its history.
+It wins the Pulitzer Prize for Drama and runs 336 performances.
+David Cromer's 2009 Off-Broadway revival surpasses that total on December 16, 2009, becoming the longest-running production of the play in its history.

-2004 Andrew Lloyd Webber's The Phantom of the Opera plays its 6,681st performance, becoming the second longest-running production in Broadway history, surpassing another West End-to Broadway hit, Les Misérables.
-It surpasses Cats to become number one in January 2006.
+2004 Andrew Lloyd Webber's The Phantom of the Opera plays its 6,681 performance, surpassing Les Misérables to become the second longest-running production in Broadway history.
+In January 2006, it surpasses Cats to become number one.

 2020 A musical adaptation of the 1969 movie Bob & Carol & Ted & Alice, about two couples thrown into a sexual revolution, opens Off-Broadway at The New Group.
 The Duncan Sheik, Amanda Green, and Marc Sherman musical stars Jennifer Damiano as Carol, Ana Nogueira as Alice, Joél Pérez as Bob, and Michael Zegen as Ted.